Market Efficient Portfolios in a Systemic Economy: Introduction

 We show that portfolio diversification is f-efficient if asset price shocks are homogeneous and banks are heterogeneous in terms of their systemic significance.
 Our analysis suggests that as the shocks hitting an asset class become (statistically) larger, it is beneficial to transfer the holdings of such an asset from a more systemically significant to a less systemically significant bank to raise efficiency.
 We demonstrate that the more homogeneous the economy is in terms of banks' systemic significance, the further away the matrix of f-efficient holdings is from the matrix of full asset diversification.

 \paragraph{Literature Review}

-There is, by now, a large number of studies that have analyzed the systemic implications of leverage and risk taking in an economy of leveraged institutions.
 Existing literature has identified two main channels through which banks are interlinked.
 The first channel is through the liability side of the balance sheet.
-Banks have claims on their debtors, and once they are hit by shocks, they may become unable to honor their liabilities, potentially triggering negative feedback loops from reduced payments through the system.
-Seminal contributions in this direction include \cite{EN01}, which provides an algorithm to measure contagion triggered by sequential defaults in the network of obligations, and \cite{acemoglu2015systemic}, who analyze the stability of various network structures and their resilience to shocks of different sizes.\footnote{Other related works include \cite{EGJ14} and \cite{Gai}. \cite{GY14}, \cite{CapChenYao}, and \cite{RV13} account for the impact of bankruptcy costs at defaults in a counterparty network model of financial contagion.
+Banks have claims on their debtors, and once they are hit by shocks, they may become unable to honor their liabilities, potentially causing cascading effects through the system.
+Seminal contributions in this direction include \cite{EN01}, which provide an algorithm to measure contagion triggered by sequential defaults in the contractual network, and \cite{acemoglu2015systemic}, who analyze the stability of various network structures and their resilience to shocks of different sizes.\footnote{Other related works include \cite{EGJ14} and \cite{Gai}. \cite{GY14}, \cite{CapChenYao}, and \cite{RV13} account for the impact of bankruptcy costs at defaults in a counterparty network model of financial contagion.
 Measures of systemic downside risk are analyzed in the works by \cite*{CIM13}, \cite*{frw17}, and \cite*{bffm19}. }